knbz/security-advisor/setup_cluster.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:note: .note}

 # Setting up Network Analytics (beta)
 {: #cluster_install}

 You can try out the network analytics feature of the service by installing a {{site.data.keyword.security-advisor_short}} in to a {{site.data.keyword.containerlong_notm}} cluster.
 {: shortdesc}

+Network Analytics is a preview feature that is available only in the US-South region.
+{: note}

 When you set up {{site.data.keyword.security-advisor_short}} in a cluster, the following actions take place: